-5.5 Real Application Clusters
+5.3 Real Application Clusters (Standard Edition only)

-Real Application Clusters (RAC) comprises several Oracle instances running on multiple clustered computers, which communicate with each other by means of a so-called interconnect.
+Real Application Clusters (RAC) comprise several Oracle instances running on multiple clustered computers, which communicate with each other by means of a so-called interconnect.
 RAC uses cluster software to access a shared database that resides on shared disk.
 RAC combines the processing power of these multiple interconnected computers to provide system redundancy, near linear scalability, and high availability.